 3 to facilitate the use by emergency organizations of both existing and new technologies and solutions (satellite and terrestrial), to the extent practicable, in order to satisfy interoperability requirements and to further the goals of public protection and disaster relief;

-4 to develop and support national and regional centres of excellence for research, pre-planning, equipment pre-positioning and deployment of telecommunication/ICT resources for humanitarian assistance and disaster relief coordination,
+4 to develop and support national and regional centres of excellence for research, pre-planning, equipment pre-positioning and deployment of telecommunication/ICT resources for humanitarian assistance and disaster relief coordination;

+5 to promote policies to encourage public and private investment in the development and building of Telecommunications/ICTs and Radiocommunication Systems, including satellite systems, in their countries and regions, and to envisage including such systems in National and/or Regional Communication Plans for the management of emergencies and early warning systems, as an additional tool to tackle these emergencies and disaster relief operations;

+6 to encourage authorized operating companies to inform all users, including roaming, users, in good time and free of charge, of the number to be used for calls to the emergency services;

+7 to introduce, in addition to their existing national emergency numbers, a globally harmonized national number for access to emergency services, taking into account the relevant ITU-T Recommendations,

+invites the Members of the Sector

+1 to make the necessary efforts to enable the operation of telecommunication services in emergency or disaster situations, giving priority, in all cases, to telecommunications concerning safety of life in the affected areas, and providing for such purpose contingency plans, and

+2 to inform Member States of modern technological solutions for monitoring and management of emergency and disaster situations for Early warning, prevention, and relief,

 invites the Secretary-General

-to inform the United Nations and, in particular the United Nations Office for the Coordination of Humanitarian Affairs, of this resolution.
+to inform the United Nations and, in particular the United Nations Office for the Coordination of Humanitarian Affairs, of this resolution;

+to coordinate the activities conducted by the Union’s Sectors in line with resolves 5, in order to ensure the most effective action possible by the ITU in this matter.

 MOD ACP/67A1/12

-RESOLUTION 136 (Rev. Guadalajara, 2010)
+RESOLUTION 136 (Rev. Busan, 2014)

 The use of telecommunications/information and communication technologies for monitoring and management in emergency and disaster situations for early warning, prevention, mitigation and relief

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling